Jonathan Stark — Charging Clients What You're Actually Worth

-The author of Hourly Billing is Nuts, Jonathan Stark, joins us to talk about charging clients what your worth or, what could be more beneficial, charging what the work is worth to your clients.
+The author of Hourly Billing is Nuts, Jonathan Stark, joins us to about charging clients what your worth or, what could be more beneficial, charging what the work is worth to your clients.

 Jump to a conversation on…